 Hit-and-run accidents are treated seriously under Arizona law.
-Leaving the scene of an accident can lead to serious fines, having your license suspended, and even jail time.
-So, if you’re involved in an accident in Flagstaff, Arizona, or anywhere else in the state, it’s important to understand the law so you know what to do in a hit-and-run accident (and what you definitely shouldn’t do).
+Leaving the scene of a car accident can lead to serious fines, having your license suspended, and even jail time.
+So, if you’re involved in an accident in Flagstaff, Arizona, or anywhere else in the state, it’s important to understand the law so you know what to do in a hit-and-run incident (and what you definitely shouldn’t do).

-You don’t have to injure a person or cause serious vehicular damage to be charged with a hit-and-run in Arizona, so some drivers may be charged without realizing they’ve committed a crime.
+You don’t have to injure a person or cause serious vehicular damage to be charged with a causing an crash and not stopping in Arizona, so some drivers may be charged without realizing they’ve committed a crime.
 Even hitting a parked vehicle and leaving could lead to class 2 misdemeanor hit-and-run charges.
 In fact, of the more than 15,000 hit-and-runs in 2019 in Arizona, over 12,000 involved only property damage.

 What is a Hit and Run?

 A hit-and-run is a crime where a driver collides with another vehicle, property, or human being, then leaves the scene without fulfilling their legally obligated duties.
 All states have laws that cover hit-and-run accidents, and the definition generally doesn’t examine a person’s fault in the accident.
 Instead, the violation occurs when a person leaves the scene, regardless of whether they caused the collision.
 In most states, there are exceptions for drivers who temporarily leave to get emergency help.

 Most states assess fines for hitting another car and not staying on scene and may suspend the licenses of hit-and-run drivers.
 States may also sentence those who commit car crash crimes and take off to jail time.
 Whether a hit-and-run is classified as a misdemeanor or a felony often depends on the details of the accident.
 Felony hit-and-runs are likely to be those where drugs or alcohol were involved or where others were injured or killed.